CodePapa360/Convayto/README.md

 <!-- Brief -->
 <p align="center">
 Welcome to Convayto!
-This is a real-time chat app that I've developed to sharpen my skills with React.js and Supabase.
-Featuring user authentication, profile management, and real-time chat, Convayto showcases what modern web development can achieve.
-Built as a learning exercise, this project includes the basic features you'd expect from a chat app.
+This real-time chat app uses React.js and Supabase to offer features like user authentication, profile management, and instant messaging.
+Made as a learning project, Convayto highlights the core functionalities of a modern chat app.
 </p>

 <!-- Screenshot -->